opencast/opencast.github.io/roadmap.md

 * Update Paella documentation
 * User Interface configuration service
 * Workflow description in the Admin UI
+* Support for Google Speech API for transcriptions and captions
+* Support for Nibity API for transcriptions and captions

 ## Opencast 9 (June 2020)